With the help of technology, precisely monitor your freight to stay ahead of maximizing margins.

 2. Calculations for Approximations

 When facing variable costs, you need reliable data to make timely merchandising decisions.
 Now that you have determined which landed add-on costs you want to track, it’s time to do some freight approximations.
 The Purchase Orders you receive from your vendors will provide products, quantities, and material costs.
 However, it can take months to receive its associated freight bill and understand your true landed COGS.
 In that time, you may sell a substantial quantity of the inventory you receive.
-However, if you are not accounting for the
+However, if you are not accounting for the freight and landed add-on costs, you can be severely underpricing your merchandise.
+In fact, when you later receive your freight bill, you may realize you did not hit your margin goals, especially when logistical costs rise.

 Software is here to help during that time gap.
 Within your system, you can set up freight factors to approximate your freight and landed add-on values.
 Upon receiving the purchase order in your distribution center or warehouse, the configured freight factors in your software will approximate the values based on the PO’s material cost.
 Your freight and each landed add-on can be calculated uniquely.